 At least one comet isn’t quite what astronomers expected, based on the results of NASA’s Stardust mission.

-Astrobiologist Chandra Wickramasinghe of Cardiff University led a team whose calculations purportedly reveal that “it is one trillion trillion times more likely that life started inside a slushy comet than on Earth.”
+A team of astrobiologists claim that “it is one trillion trillion times more likely that life started inside a slushy comet than on Earth.”

 Last weekend, in a historic astronomical event, fragment C of comet Schwassmann–Wachmann 3 passed by the famous Ring Nebula (M57).